-Blunt Rochester Sponsors Bill to Prohibit Conversion of Semi-Automatic Weapons into Machine Guns
+Blunt Rochester Co-Sponsors Bill to Prohibit Conversion of Semi-Automatic Weapons into Machine Guns

 Today, Congresswoman Blunt Rochester (DE-AL) announced her sponsorship of H.R.
 3947, the Automatic Gunfire Prevention Act.